zinodaks/Simon-Game/README.md

 The game is won when the player reaches the 20th level which is very difficult level to reach.

 I was able to grasp the concept of [Coroutines in Unity](https://docs.unity3d.com/Manual/Coroutines.html) by creating this simple game.

 Part of the challenge was to create this game in the simplest way possible and I believe that I conquered that challenge by creating the whole game around a simple image that I downloaded from Google.
+By cropping out the lights on the simon board and a little bit of photoshop , I was able to mimick the lights turning on and off by just switching the images according to a random sequence that the game generates to simulate the light blinking on and then back off.
+This approach helped me spend less time on creating the board all alone and instead I spent more time turning the simple image into a game.
+The lights also blink on the board when the player clicks on them to repeat the sequence.

 The highest level I have been able to reach is level 6 , can you beat my highscore ?